Kelvinskell/CloudApp/README.md

 - The Frontend accepts user credentials and supplies them to a RESTful **API Gateway**
 - The API Gateway invokes an **Express Step Function.**
 - The frontend also exposes an _Admin_ dashboard for viewing statistics and performimg administrative actions.
-  - The admin page contains other implementations such as user creation capability, instance configuration instructions, application usage statistics and Stop-instance capability.
+  - The admin page contains other implementations such as user creation dashboard, instance configuration dashboard, application usage statistics dashboard and Stop-instance button.
+  - The instance-configuration dashboard is used to define configuration details for EC2 Instances.
-  - The instance-configuration instructions are sent to a "config" **SQS Queue** from where they are read from a **Lambda Function** in the Logic tier and persisted in a NOSQL database.
+     - Instructions are sent to a "config" **SQS Queue** from where they are read from a **Lambda Function** in the Logic tier and persisted in the config database.

-This layer can only access the logic tier but not the Data tier.
+This layer can only access the Logic tier but not the Data tier.

 ## Logic Tier - Phase 1
 The logic tier is where the core of the application resides.
 Phase 1 of this tier can only be accessed by the Presentation tier.